 How to use essential oils for skincare

 Essential oils have benefits beyond just being used for aromatherapy.
 Essential oils can be used in a skincare routine—but it is very important to know which essential oils can be safely used on the skin and how to dilute them properly before application.
-Essential oils can be used as part of a regular skincare routine, as well as to treat skin conditions such as eczema, psoriasis, acne, inflammation and dry skin.
+Essential oils can be used as part of a regular skincare routine, as well as to treat skin conditions such as athletes foot, eczema, psoriasis, acne, inflammation and dry skin.

 When it comes to using essential oils in your skincare routine, safety is crucial.
 Using the wrong essential oils or not following safety guidelines to dilute the oils can result in serious skin reactions and even chemical burns.